-After seasoning, place the steak on a sheet pan with a rack and transfer it to a 200 F oven, where it will cook for 20 to 35 minutes.
+- Place the steak on a sheet pan with a rack and transfer to the oven.
+Cook for 20 to 35 minutes.
 Your target temperature for the steak is 120 to 130 F, at which point it is considered rare.
-After coating the steak with oil, a quick sear in a hot pan (on both sides) will get it right to 135 F. Applying high heat at the end of the cooking means you'll need a longer resting time, but 10 minutes should be plenty.

-Pros: This steak exhibited less of the undesirable gray ring we saw in the previous method, with even cooking all the way through, and resulted in a perfect medium-rare with a lovely seared crust on the outside.
+Pros: The steak should be evenly cooked all the way through, resulting in perfect medium-rare with a lovely seared crust on the outside.
 The cooking process itself was considerably more relaxed.

 Cons: The flip side of a relaxed method is that it is the slowest method, with cooking times anywhere from 30 to 45 minutes.
-Even so, if a perfect steak is what you want, and you don't mind waiting, this might be the method for you.
+If you don't mind waiting, this may be the best way to cook steak indoors.

 The 4-3-2 Method

-Pros: This method was easy to execute, quick (only 8 minutes combined cooking and resting time), and produced a steak that was cooked to medium to medium-rare perfection.
-If you enjoy a char-grilled steak, this is the technique for you.
+Pros: This method was easy to execute, quick (only 9 minutes combined cooking and resting time), and produced a steak that was cooked to medium to medium-rare perfection.
+If you enjoy a chargrilled steak, this is the technique for you.

 The Oven-Only Method

-In addition to seasoning, with this method we also apply a generous knob of butter to the top of the steak before cooking it, on a sheet pan with a rack, in a 450 F oven, for 15 to 20 minutes, followed by a 5-to-10-minute rest.
+In addition to seasoning, we also apply a generous knob of butter to the top of the steak before cooking it entirely in the oven.

 Cons: This method will not yield the fully seared crust produced by the techniques described above, so its texture will be somewhat one-dimensional.
-Moreover, its lesser degree of browning means that it will lack the complex flavors that the Maillard reaction creates and the meat had a tendency to curl in the oven.
+Moreover, its lesser degree of browning means that it will lack the complex flavors that the Maillard reaction creates, and the meat tended to curl in the oven.
 Its 30-minute total cooking time (cooking plus resting) is on the longer side as well.